 Diagnosis & Treatment

-The only way to officially diagnose sleep apnea is with an overnight sleep study (polysomnogram), says Jun.
-These studies usually take place in a sleep laboratory, where a computer monitors the patient’s brain waves, eye movement, muscle activity, heart rate and breathing during sleep.
+Sleep apnea is diagnosed with an overnight sleep study (polysomnogram), says Jun.
+These studies usually take place in a sleep laboratory, where the patient’s brain waves, eye movement, muscle activity, heart rate and breathing during sleep are monitored.
 Home testing is possible, but it may be less effective at picking up milder cases.
-“Most insurance companies will cover a polysomnogram when there is accurate documentation supporting the need for it,” says Jun.

-Sleep apnea is diagnosed based upon the patient’s apnea-hypopnea index (AHI), or the average number of apneic events recorded per hour of sleep.
-An AHI of 5 results in a diagnosis of sleep apnea, though there are various levels of severity:
+Sleep apnea is diagnosed based upon the patient’s apnea-hypopnea index (AHI), or the average number of apneic events (breathing pauses) recorded per hour of sleep.
+An AHI of 5 results in a diagnosis of sleep apnea, though there are levels of severity:

 With proper treatment, sleep apnea symptoms can usually be completely controlled or eliminated.
 Current options include:

 Continuous positive airway pressure (CPAP) machine: This is the gold standard for the treatment of sleep apnea.
 CPAP works by pushing air into the nose or mouth, which prevents the upper airway from collapsing during sleep.
-If a CPAP machine is needed, the patient will return to the sleep clinic for a CPAP titration study, during which adjustments are made to customize the CPAP settings for that patient.
-People who have trouble tolerating CPAP should discuss their concerns with their health care provider, says Jun.
+The level of pressure is customized to the patient based on a CPAP titration study, or sometimes with automatic CPAP machines.
+People with difficulty tolerating their CPAP should discuss their concerns with their health care provider, says Jun.
 Modifications to the settings or a different type of mask may be all that’s needed to remedy the problem.

-Mandibular advancement device (MAD): These dental devices are worn at night to move the jaw into a position that will open the airway, generally by lifting the tongue off the back of the throat.
+Mandibular advancement device (MAD): These dental devices are worn at night to move the jaw into a position that will open the airway by lifting the tongue off the back of the throat.